-When I arrived by boat to the tiny island 20 years ago this month and waded ashore with my camera over my head, I knew the odds were long I would actually document a whale kill.
+When I arrived by boat to the tiny island in August, 1999 and waded ashore with my camera over my head, I knew the odds were long I would actually document a whale kill.
 The villagers typically capture a whale a month during the May until October whaling season but somehow on my first day out to sea in the ‘Teti Heri’, along with 6 other boats, the hunters managed to catch a 14 meter long sperm whale.
 Killing a whale takes years of experience.
 The lama-fa (harpooner) job is inherited, passed from father to son.
 The role warrants a unique position in Lamaleran society on account of its danger and the precise skill required.
 The lamafar must strike a main artery running down the whale's back; a little bit off the mark and instead of a fatally wounded whale, the villagers will have an angry and powerful beast on their hands.
 Boats have been dragged as far as East Timor by wounded whales and, over the years, whalers have lost life and limb during the hunts.

 All these images were shot on Fuji Provia 100 slide film, a real challenge in the bright sunlight, bouncing around on the ocean, with limited frames.
 It's the kind of story I wish I had the fast, high resolution digital cameras I use today!
 But I do believe the scarcity and technical limitations of film made you a better photographer.
 Make every frame count and understand the light with precision.